__Bonk__

 User ID: 729,695

-Subject: Any tips for driving a truck in the snow?
+Any tips for driving a truck in the snow?

 IMHO posted:

 If you have ABS (Anti-lock Breaking System) pumping your brakes is the worst thing you can do.
 Lots of cars now-a-days have ABS.
 Know your braking system.
+You can not humanly brake better than ABS.
+If you tap/pump your brakes it starts and stops the ABS which means you don't brake.

-I thought that was understood. tongue I learned to drive in the winter in a ghetto minivan without ABS and pump the brakes for all I was worth in certain instances; of course ABS is in most everything now, but I wasn't sure if that applied to the type of vehicle Bonkster is driving.
+I thought that was understood.
+I learned to drive in the winter in a ghetto minivan without ABS and pump the brakes for all I was worth in certain instances; of course ABS is in most everything now, but I wasn't sure if that applied to the type of vehicle Bonkster is driving.

 -----signature-----

-Women find scars and limps to be sexy, which is why I mutilated myself and ran over my legs with a truck.-[ToS]en
+I say retarded things all the time. -Sinlock Dang Mamogram, that is an impressive display of stupid. -SoO Women find scars and limps to be sexy, which is why I mutilated myself and ran over my legs with a truck.-[ToS]en

 Link to this post